bbbutterwell/books/_notes/_notes.md

 Who are Princess, Knight, and Unicorn?

+IN ch 06, Maeve mentions Ani's hiking shoes.
+She uses these to start exploring the island when she's fifteen (Ani has small feet)

 How did Ani get the magic couch back?
 Lynda rescued it.

 How long has Maeve lived on the island?
 When did she come to live there full time?